AlanPearl/mocksurvey/README.md

 # mocksurvey

-Module containing tools for easily constructing mock galaxy surveys, using halotools.
-See `Tutorial.ipynb` for a brief overview of the utility of this package.
-This repository is constantly being developed and updated.
+Some useful tools for conducting mock surveys of galaxies from the UniverseMachine empirical model.

 # Author
 ___